aredn/documentation/arednGettingStarted/node_status.rst

 A passive scan does not transmit probes, so there is no risk that unintended transmissions will interfere with radar stations on DFS channels.
 Automatic scan mode is available, but running a scan continuously is not recommended if the node is actively routing traffic.
 The auto-scan is passive and only listens for other beacons across all channels, but there is a risk of data loss on the assigned channel.

+Attention

+With some devices, a scan will momentarily disconnect the wifi from the mesh so the radio is available to perform the scan operation.
+It is recommended that you perform a scan when connected to the device in some other way.

 Once the scan has finished, you can click the *Refresh* button to start a new scan.
 If you want your node to rescan continually you can click the *Auto* button.
 Click *Quit* to return to the **Node Status** display.

 .. image:: _images/wifi-scan.png